roman-vynar/django-datatables-queryset/README.md

 * matching UI column names to model fields including nested ones according to the mapping passed;
 * pagination support;
 * transforming datetimes into strings to be JSON-serializable;
-* when pagination is fully disabled, passing "page_size" argument in URL will limit the number of rows returned;
+* when pagination is fully disabled, passing "limit" argument in URL will limit the number of rows returned;
 * DataTables acceptable response, ready for JSON dump;
 * no regex support.